Fire Prevention and Safety Guide at Home.

 6. Accidents involving children.
 We have all been a kid, kids love to play with fire.
 Combine that with their high curiosity, consider the following tips to make sure your kids stay safe :

 Keep anything combustible out of reach from kids.
 This includes lighters, matches, candles, etc.

 - Mostly fire is caused by kids under 10 who play with matches and lighters.
 Most often, children know it is bad, so they will play in their rooms or closets.
 Be sure to always check on your kids (especially if doors are closed and they are being extra quiet), bring up any melted toys you may find or burned spots on clothing.

 - The best thing you can do is to teach your children about fire and fire safety.
 Teach them the fire escape plan, how the sound of the smoke detectors, and even how to use fire extinguishers.

 7. Flammable liquids.
-Do not store any flammables items near a heating source, but preferably outside the home in a cool, ventilated area.
+Do not store any flammable items near a heating source, but preferably outside the home in a cool, ventilated area.

-Most of these tips are common sense, and yet when we have other things on our mind until forget of those essential precautions we are usually on top of.
+Most of these tips are common sense, and yet when we have other things on our mind until forget of those essential precautions we are usually on top of them.
 You can never play it too safe with fire precautions.

 Make sure you know what are the fire prevention and safety guide at home, and equipped with fire safety equipment and free of fire hazards.

-Get your fire equipments to protect your family, home and workplace from fires.
+Get your fire equipment to protect your family, home and workplace from fires.